 The maximum probability that the best match occurs at any single sequence position.
 If the smoothing window size ("Window:", to right of graph) is set to "1", then this is value is the maximum value of the match-probability curve.

 Concentration is defined as the total probability of all the positions in the central region whose width is the same as the size of the "smoothing window".
 You can change the size of the smoothing window using the "Window:" input field in the Graph options section, above.
+(A value of "NaN" indicates that the smoothing window size is too large for the motif.)

 The "concentration" of the motif sites in the central window can somtimes be more informative than the E-value.
 For example, in some ChIP-seq datasets, motifs for cofactors show more significant enrichment overall (smaller E-value), but are less concentrated in a small (20 to 50bp) window than the motif for the ChIP-ed transcription factor.
 In such cases, you may wish to sort the motifs by Concentration, using the Sort menu, below.